 The evaluation of the method in the VIT (Fig.~\ref{fig:VIT}) demonstrated the efficacy of the method across a population of patients.
 We see that the MEW-PDQ method yielded averaged absolute ensemble NB and ensemble NRMSE values as low as 1.0\% and 11.7\%, respectively (Fig.~\ref{fig:VIT}).
 In contrast, the DOSEM-based method yielded corresponding average absolute ensemble NB and ensemble NRMSE of 30.4\% and 35.9\%, respectively.
 The GTM-based method yielded corresponding values of 25.9\% and 32.9\%, respectively.
 These observations for the DOSEM and GTM-based method are consistent with previous literature~\cite{ghaly2019quantitative,li2022projection,benabdallah2019223,yue2016f,gustafsson2020feasibility} and confirm the limitation of these conventional approaches for the task of joint $\mathrm{^{227}Th}$ and $\mathrm{^{223}Ra}$ regional uptake quantification.
 These results further demonstrate the reliability of the proposed MEW-PDQ method for this task.

-The proposed MEW-PDQ method does not explicitly account for spatial intra-regional uptake heterogeneity, leading to model mismatches in scenarios where such heterogeneity is present.
-Fig.~\ref{fig:het_box_plot} shows that as intra-regional uptake heterogeneities in larger regions increase, both the absolute NB and NRMSE of the estimated lesion uptake from the proposed method increase as well.
-However, with moderate levels of intra-regional heterogeneities, such as for the patients simulated by setting $\mathcal{W}$ to 0.4 or lower in Eq.~\eqref{eq:het_level_pat_gen}, the proposed method still consistently outperforms the conventional RBQ methods.
-This finding suggests that the MEW-PDQ method could still be a reliable choice with better performance than conventional RBQ methods for moderate levels of intra-regional heterogeneity.
+The proposed MEW-PDQ method does not account for spatial intra-regional uptake heterogeneity, leading to model mismatches in scenarios where such heterogeneity is present.
+As illustrated in Fig.~\ref{fig:het_box_plot}, as the level of intra-regional uptake heterogeneity increases, the absolute NB and NRMSE of the estimated lesion uptake from the proposed method also increase.
+Despite this, with moderate levels of intra-regional heterogeneities, the proposed method still consistently outperforms the conventional RBQ methods.
+This finding suggests that the MEW-PDQ method could still be a reliable choice with better performance than conventional RBQ methods given such moderate levels of intra-regional heterogeneity.